Semi-blind Source Separation via Sparse Representations and Online Dictionary Learning: Experimental Evaluation: An Audio Forensics Source Separation Example

-Table~\ref{SNRper} lists the \emph{best achievable} reconstruction SNRs (in dB) of each method.
-We note that our interest here is in comparing the best performances achieved by MCA and our proposed method, so we \emph{clairvoyantly} tune the value(s) of the regularization parameter to give the lowest error for each task.
-(In general, a different regularization parameter may have been utilized to obtain the reconstruction SNRs of each signal component, even for the same method and same noise level -- in other words, the SNRs listed may not be jointly achievable from a \emph{single} implementation of any of the stated procedures).
+Table~\ref{SNRper} lists the \emph{best achievable} reconstruction SNRs (in dB)\footnote{For a signal $x_{\rm orig}$ and its estimate $x_{\rm est}$, the SNR is computed as $\mbox{SNR}=20 \log_{10}(\|x_{\rm orig}\|_2/\|x_{\rm est}-x_{\rm orig}\|_2)$.} for MCA-DCT, MCA-Identity and NNSC (Spectral), obtained by choosing the parameters which give the best performance for $x_p$ and $x_u$ separately.
+For aforementioned methods, different parameters may have been utilized to obtain the reconstruction SNRs of each signal component, even for the same method and same noise level -- in other words, the SNRs listed may not be jointly achievable from a \emph{single} implementation of these procedures.
+However in case of SBMCA, the reported SNR values are achieved by \emph{clairvoyantly} tuning the value(s) of the regularization parameters and number of dictionary elements to give the lowest error via a \textit{single} implementation.
+At any rate, the proposed approach significantly outperforms each of the other approaches (MCA-based, as well as the classical spectral domain separation) in each of the settings examined.

-A second, perhaps more interesting, performance comparison is shown Figure~\ref{HistogramPlots}, which depicts the histogram of normalized errors-per-block, measured using the vector $l_2$-norm, for each method\footnote{Panels (a), (e) and (i) represent the histogram of normalized error-per-block for $x_p$ and (b), (f) and (j) represent the histogram of normalized error-per-block for $x_u$ via SBMCA, MCA-DCT and MCA-Identity respectively, with standard deviation of gaussian noise $\sigma=0$.
-Panels (c), (g) and (k) represent the histogram of normalized error-per-block for $x_p$ and (d), (h) and (l) represent the histogram of normalized error-per-block for $x_u$ via SBMCA, MCA-DCT and MCA-Identity respectively, with standard deviation of gaussian noise $\sigma=0.1$.}.
-We observe from the distribution of $l_2$-errors across blocks, that the SBMCA procedure (Figure~\ref{HistogramPlots} (a-d)) results in larger number of blocks with lower errors as compared to the MCA-DCT (Figure~\ref{HistogramPlots} (e-h)) and MCA-Identity (Figure~\ref{HistogramPlots} (i-l)).
-This feature is of primary importance in the audio forensics application where classifying each period of the nominally periodic signal $x_p$, as one of the two prototype signals, is of interest.
+A second, perhaps more illustrative, performance comparison is shown Figure~\ref{HistogramPlots}, which depicts the histogram of normalized (i.e., per-sample) errors per block, measured using the vector $\ell_2$-norm, for each method\footnote{Panels (a), (e), (i), and (m) represent the histogram of normalized error-per-block for $x_p$ and (b), (f), (j), and (n) represent the histogram of normalized error-per-block for $x_u$ via SBMCA, MCA-DCT, MCA-Identity, and NNSC (Spectral) respectively, with standard deviation of gaussian noise $\sigma=0$.
+Panels (c), (g), (k), and (o) represent the histogram of normalized error-per-block for $x_p$ and (d), (h), (l), and (p) represent the histogram of normalized error-per-block for $x_u$ via SBMCA, MCA-DCT and MCA-Identity respectively, with standard deviation of gaussian noise $\sigma=0.1$.}.
+We observe from the distribution of $\ell_2$-errors across blocks, that the SBMCA procedure (Figure~\ref{HistogramPlots} (a-d)) results in larger number of blocks with lower errors as compared to the other approaches.
+This feature may be of primary importance in the motivating audio forensics application where classifying each period of the nominally periodic signal $x_p$, as one of the two prototype signals, is of interest.